microsoft/CLRInstrumentationEngine/README.md

 ## License

-Usage governance of the Instrumentation Engine is detailed in the [End User License Agreement](Instrumentation%20Engine%20SDK%20EULA.rtf) and [License](LICENSE).
+Usage governance of the Instrumentation Engine is detailed in the [License](LICENSE).

 ## Code of Conduct